-We are delighted to share the first newsletter of the Young People’s Health Partnership (YPHP).
+We are delighted to share the newsletter of the Young People’s Health Partnership (YPHP).
 Find out more about our work including our responses to the recent call for evidence on changes to the teaching of sex & relationships education and PSHE and the government consultation on proposals in the green paper on transforming children & young people’s mental health provision .

 YPHP supports a range of ‘takeover’ activities and other events where young people get involved in informing health decision making.
 A Takeover Toolkit sets out how you can run a takeover day activity focusing on health and wellbeing.
 On 29th June 2017 we supported 6 young people to share their experiences of health services to senior decision makers.
 Find out what they said here.
 If you are interested to find out more contact us.